 Specifically, we are interested in the advancement of subjective forensic examinations by developing more objective methods using modern instrumentation.
 The current method employed for distance determination in firearms analysis is antiquated and depends on subjective visual evaluation of colorimetric tests that respond to inorganic components of gunshot residue (GSR).
 Thus, we are developing evidence extraction methods, along with chromatographic and spectroscopic methods for the analysis of both organic and inorganic components of GSR for the purpose of determining the distance a firearm was from the victim when discharged.

 In the Forensic DNA discipline, Short Tandem Repeat (STR) analysis is the ‘Gold Standard’ for individualization.
 We are using routine molecular biology methods to reproduce a human STR profile in molecularly cloned bacteria to demonstrate the unreliability of STR analysis in individualization.
-We are also developing Real-Time PCR methods to distinguish between the identical STR profiles of a human and a cloned bacterium.
+We are also developing Real-Time PCR methods to distinguish between the identical STR profiles of a human and a human STR cloned bacterium.

 Also, in collaboration with the Pelphrey Lab, we are heterologously expressing dihydrofolate reductase (DHFR) enzymes from multiple bacterial species for use in enzyme kinetics and inhibition studies with novel diaminopyrimidine-based antibiotic candidates with oxadiazole and triazole linkers.